faruck06/TrustServer/README.md

 # TrustServer
-This repo is intented to manage the Trust Server project
+This repository is intented to manage the Trust Server project